MBDP-bioinformatics-courses/MBDP_Genomics_2024/README.md

 * How many base calls were quality-trimmed?
 * Overall, what is the percentage of base pairs that were kept?

-Then make a new folder (`FASTQC`) for the QC files of the trimmed data and run fastQC and multiQC again as you did before trimming:
+Then make a new folder (`FASTQC`) in the `02_TRIMMED_READS` folder for the QC files of the trimmed data and run fastQC and multiQC again as you did before trimming.

-Copy the resulting HTML file to your local machine as earlier and look how well the trimming went.
+Copy the resulting HTML file to your local machine and see how well the trimming went.

 ## QC and trimming for Nanopore reads

 The QC for the Nanopore reads can be done with NanoPlot and NanoQC.
 They are plotting tools for long read sequencing data and alignments.
 You can read more about them in: [NanoPlot](https://github.com/wdecoster/NanoPlot) and [NanoQC](https://github.com/wdecoster/nanoQC)

-The nanopore data you will use can be found in the folder `/scratch/project_2005590/COURSE_FILES/RAWDATA_NANOPORE`

-This run will require more computing resources, so you can apply for more memory or run in sbatch:
+This run will require more computing resources, so you can apply for more memory or run as a batch job:

-First log out from the computing node
+First log out from the computing node (if you're still on one).

 ```bash
 exit